 Low Oil Levels

-When oil is low, much of the heat of the engine cannot be transferred and the components in the engine don’t have sufficient lubrication and the engine can easily overheat as the heat and friction increases.
+When the oil is low, much of the heat of the engine cannot be transferred and the components in the engine don’t have sufficient lubrication and the engine can easily overheat as the heat and friction increase.

 If the timing of the firing of the spark plugs in your engine does not coincide precisely with the pumping of fuel into the combustion chamber, the car can misfire and create more heat than the engine is designed to contain.
 The engine can easily overheat and will require the timing to be reset.